pulkitjuneja/Three-Ar-Boilerplate/Readme.md

 * src/Manager/Renderer - class that sets up the renderer, VrDisplay and calls the update loop
 * src/Entities - Directory to store the code for the entities that get intialized into the scene
 * src/Main.js - The main js file that gets served by the webpack server
+* src/Utils - Utilities and other helpers for the project

 ### Getting Started